xValenciax/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups: This script shows all the groups current user is part of
 3-new_owner: This script changes the owner of hello file from root to betty
 4-empty: This script creates an emtpy file called hello
+5-exectue: This script changes the permissions of hello file